powerman/vcprompt/README.txt

 vcprompt requires GNU autoconf to build from a source checkout (but not from a source tarball).

-Support for Subversion >= 1.7 requires SQLite >= 3.7.15.
-If it's not
-present on the build system, vcprompt will still support older versions of Subversion.
+Support for Subversion >= 1.7 requires SQLite 3.
+If it's not present on the build system, vcprompt will support Subversion <= 1.6.
 Either way, the build should succeed and the tests should pass.
 To install the required files:

   sudo apt-get install libsqlite3-dev   # Debian, Ubuntu sudo yum install libsqlite3x-devel    # Fedora, Red Hat